muxyz/website/paper.md

 </div>

 <div id="blurb">
-<h2>Economics</h2>
+<h2>Finance</h2>

 <p>
-Our <a href="/network">Network</a> will create significant financial value for it's participants, however, there is another demographic who will not be so privileged.
+Our <a href="/network">Network</a> will create significant value for it's participants, however there is another demographic who will not be so privileged.
 For those people, we want to ensure they are also benefitting from our efforts.
 </p>

 <p>
-2.5% of token holdings in the network will be redistributed yearly to the least privileged by way of charitable donation.
+2.5% of cash holdings in the network will be redistributed yearly to the least privileged by way of charitable donation.
-It will be a wealth tax applied to all.
 </p>

 <p>
-No system that benefits mankind should be created without taking the least privileged into consideration.
-We will ensure what's built is not just benefiting the 1% but making a difference to all through conscious effort.
+No system of benefit should be created without taking the least privileged into consideration.
+We will ensure what's built is not just benefiting the 1% but making a difference to all.
 </p>
 </div>